Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 Short answer: No, not based on current data.

-Evidence from TRIUMPH-4:
+Evidence from TRIUMPH-4 and TRIUMPH-1:

 • Mostly rated as "mild" by participants